UMMS-Biocore/bootcamp/session2/session2.md

 	STAR ... library_100.fastq.gz

 We submit this job to the job scheduler rather than running it on the head node one by one.
-Once we submit these hundred jobs for alingment they will be executed paralell in 100 different cores, if you submit STAR to use 1 core for each run.
-You can increase the # of cores per process to finish the job faster but there is a trade off that we will discuss, resource usage and priorities.
+Once we submit these hundred jobs for alignment, they will be executed in parallel on 100 different cores (if you submit STAR to use 1 core for each run).
+You can increase the # of cores per process to finish the job faster but there is a trade off that we will discuss, **resource usage and priorities**.

 ### Our First Job Submission

-We use the command bsub to submit jobs to the cluster.
+We use the command `bsub` to submit jobs to the cluster.
 Let’s submit a job to write "Hello LSF" into a file in our home directory.

 	$ bsub "echo Hello LSF > ~/firstjob.txt"

-Specifying Resources
-After running

-	$ bsub "echo Hello LSF > ~/firstjob.txt"

 we got the following warning message

-	Job does not list memory required, please specify memory ...
+	WARN: Job does not list memory required, please specify memory...
-	Job runtime not indicated, please specify job runtime ...
+	WARN: Job runtime not indicated, please specify job runtime...
+	WARN: No queue specified...
-	Job <12345> is submitted to default queue <long>
+	WARN: Job <12345> is submitted to default queue <short>

 Why did the job scheduler warn us?